noiseprotocol/noise_spec/noise.md

   * 96 bits nonces (e.g. in RFC 7539) are a confusing size where it's unclear if random nonces are acceptable.

-The authentication data in a ciphertext is 128 bits because:
+The authentication data in a ciphertext (i.e. the authentication tag or synthetic IV) is 128 bits because:

   * Some algorithms (e.g. GCM) lose more security than an ideal MAC when truncated.

-  * Noise may be used in a wide variety of contexts, including where attackers can receive rapid feedback on whether MAC guesses are correct.
+  * Noise may be used in a wide variety of contexts, including where attackers can receive rapid feedback on whether guesses for authentication data are correct.

   * A single fixed length is simpler than supporting variable-length tags.